About the Child Support Enforcement Program

 Please note that even if a case appears to meet the criteria for Federal prosecution, there are many elements that go into the decision to investigate and prosecute such cases at the Federal level.
 The ultimate decision on whether to prosecute a child support case at the Federal level lies with the Department of Justice.
 (For more information, please see the U.S. Department of Justice's Citizen's Guide to Federal Law on Child Support Enforcement).

-If you have a question or problem related to a child support enforcement case, please contact your State's child support enforcement office.
+If you have a question or problem related to a child support enforcement case, please contact your State's Office of Child Support Services.
 These offices handle the majority of child support cases and issues, including the day-to-day operations of child support collections.